 Many stock traders consider option trading strategies to be risky.
 This is likely due to the statements found in the media and on the internet which state that over 70 percent of options written expire worthless.
-However, if you approach them properly, and use the correct strategy, they can to some extent, reduce the risk of a trade.
+However, if you approach them properly, and use the correct strategy, they can, to some extent, reduce the risk of a trade.
 Like all investment vehicles, there is a time and a place to use option strategies.
-The approach discussed here works well in specific, but not all, situations.
-Obviously using options only work on stocks which are optionable.
+The two approaches discussed here work well in specific, but not all, situations.
+Obviously, using options only work on stocks which are optionable.

 Buying put options in bear markets and selling covered calls are two other option trading strategies which you may want to investigate.